Making Tax Digital for Income Tax penalties: HMRC’s new systems explained

 Yes, after two years, unless you are at the threshold.
 At the threshold, you must meet all deadlines for a period (6, 12, or 24 months depending on frequency) and have submitted everything due in the previous 24 months.

-The model is the same, but more taxpayers come into scope from April 2026 and April 2027, increasing the likelihood of points if deadlines are missed.
+The model is the same points-based system, but more taxpayers come into scope from April 2026, April 2027 and April 2028, increasing the likelihood of points if deadlines are missed.
+Late payment penalty rates also increase further from April 2027.
+From April 2027, the new penalty regime will apply to all Self Assessment taxpayers, not only those mandated for MTD.